FWorld21/FWorld21/README.md

  - 🔎 Learing Linux, Java, Python, JavaScript, C++.
  - 📌 Looking for a new projects, new opportunities and some creative emoji
  - ⚙️ Interested in **applications, software development and self-development too**
- - 🤟 In my spare time prefer to spend time in skatepark, reading books, playing punk roc>
+ - 🤟 In my spare time prefer to spend time in skatepark, reading books, playing punk rock on electric guitar, trying something new for me.
  - 🎵 Like Green Day and punk rock music, love organize and manage something

 ## 🖥 My skills: